ProjectPythia/pythia-foundations/foundations/how-to-run-python.md

-# How to run Python
+# Installing and Running Python

 This section provides an overview of different ways to run Python code, and quickstart guides for

 - Choosing a Python platform
 - Installing and running Python on various local platforms
-- Running Python in the cloud
+- Installing and managing Python with Conda

 ## Choosing a Python Platform